Web3-Conf-India/Hack-Web3Conf/README.md

      - Demo of your project
      - Video must be in English
      - File name should be TeamName_HackWeb3Conf
-  4. Demo Link ( if applicable ) - Hosted / Live link of the prototype
+  4. Demo Link - Hosted / Live link of the prototype
 - Start a new submisison issue.
 - Mention team name, email of poc, track or bounty submitting for.
 - Submit the issue.